 The president of Golden Pick Resources Ltd., Mr. Pat Whittall, started to have health problems and the company went into decline.
 Recently the ground was staked by prospector David Javorsky who subsequently optioned the property to In-Sync Industries Inc. The company did some excavator trenching, followed by resistivity/induced polarization geophysics, and then some more excavator trenching.
 The property is now ready for further exploration with the goal of finding the source of the placer gold within lode deposits.
 There are no known mineral resources or reserves on the property, although there are several known zones with mineralization.
 Production on the property has been limited to four gold placer workings along North Trout Creek.
 In 1986 prospector Mr. Don Agur stated to the author that he found most of the placer gravel to run about \$7.00 Canadian per cubic yard.
 The Upper placer area is about 150 metres of linear length along the creek, the Pat zone placer workings is about 50 metres long, the Camp area is about 80 metres long and the Main area is about 100 metres in length.
 The total 380 metre of creek length that was placer mined is assumed to be an average 20 metres wide.
 For each metre of depth mined the total mined is 7,600 cubic metres of gravel.

-At \$7.00 per cubic yard converted to metric is $1/0.7646=1.30 \times $7.00 = 9.15 per cubic metre.
-That brings the estimated production to 7,600 X \$9.15 = \$69,540.00.
+At \$7.00 per cubic yard converted to metric is $1/0.7646=1.30 \times 7.00 = 9.15$ per cubic metre.
+That brings the estimated production to $7,600 \times 9.15 = 69,540.00$ .
 Using an arbitrary figure of US \$300 for an ounce of gold and 1.33 for the US - Canadian exchange rate during the time period when most of the placer gold was mined results in an approximate grade of 0.04 ounces of gold per cubic metre or a total production of 304 ounces of gold.
 If the actual thickness of gravel mined was greater than one metre, then production increases by the depth of metres mined.
 The length of creek mined is fairly accurate, however the width and thickness could easily be doubled.

-In-Sync Industries Inc. has an option to purchase all the above claims.
+Jet Gold Corp., previously called In-Sync Industries Inc. has an option to purchase all the above claims.
 The initial down payment of \$5,000.00 has been paid.
 Future payments are \$10,000.00 on the second and third anniversary dates, and thereafter \$25,000.00 each year on the account of the net smelter royalty.
 The net smelter return royalty of 2% may be purchased for \$1,000,000.00.
 Work commitments are \$50,000.00 during the first year of the agreement, \$75,000.00 during the second year, and \$100,000.00 during the third year.
 There is no surface title as it is Crown Land.
-The Spring Property is being explored by In-Sync Industries Inc. for lode gold deposits of the epithermal type.
+The Spring Property is being explored by Jet Gold Corp. for lode gold deposits of the epithermal type.

-2. SUMMARY OF WORK DONE
+SUMMARY OF WORK DONE

-Recently the property was staked for lode minerals and optioned by In-Sync Industries Inc. In-Sync funded an initial exploration program consisting of a review of previous work, base map preparation, as well as grid lines installed and surveyed.
+In recent years the property was staked for lode minerals and optioned by Jet Gold Corp.who funded an exploration program consisting of a review of previous work, base map preparation, as well as grid lines installed and surveyed.
 Then a detailed Resistivity/Induced Polarization survey (with Self Potential readings) was carried out across known zones, in addition to a two-phase set of excavator trenching to define zones of interest and prepare for diamond drilling.
+There also was a test series of auger holes drilled with a gasoline powered hand held auger.
+The auger encountered boulders, so did not penetrate to any significant depth.